york-cs-dams/practicals/habitable_programs/tools/size/README.md

 | hello_world.rb#run        | 3             | 0                    |

-For a more thorough test of your implementation, try the `adamantium` sample project by running: `scripts/size files adamantium`.
+For a more thorough test of your implementation, try the `adamantium` sample project by running: `vado size files adamantium`.
 The expected results are:

 | Subject                                     | lines_of_code | number_of_parameters |
 | :------------------------------------------ | :------------ | :------------------- |